Aastha2701/freestyle-jenkins/README.md

 #### ( Successfully your application is running inside container )

-( If you want to start this project automation wise , first kill(M)  your exixting container for same port number allocation )
+( If you want to start this project automation wise , first kill(M)  your existing container for same port number allocation )

 - Now Install Docker Compose ( Go to your terminal )